paezha/University-AI-Panel/README.md

 Next, I lay out some considerations about the use of AI for teaching and learning, in an attempt to find out where it makes sense to use this technology.
-To begin, we must note the sheer number of examples of the use of AI by students.
-A report sponsored by Turnitin (Tyton Partners 2023) found that 50% out of 1,600 post-secondary students in the study were users of GenAI (but only 22% of 1,000 faculty).
-Use of AI by students is a commonly cited reason for universities to embrace AI (e.g., Power 2024).
-McMaster’s own internal research indicates that at least 61% of over 1,300 students polled, used AI during the Fall Term in 2023, 75% of them for school work (Yachouh, Maqbool, and Rao 2024).
+To begin, we must note the number of examples of the use of AI by students.
+A Turnitin-sponsored report (Tyton Partners 2023) of 1,600 post secondary students and 1,000 faculty, found that 50% of students used GenAI, compared to only 22% faculty.
+Use of AI by students is commonly cited as a reason for universities to embrace AI (e.g., Power 2024).
+McMaster’s own internal research (based on a sample of over 1,300 students) indicates that at least 61% of students used AI during the Fall Term in 2023, 75% of them for school work (Yachouh, Maqbool, and Rao 2024).

-But embracing AI just because the students use it is like putting the cart before the horse.
+But embracing AI because the students use it is putting the cart before the horse.
 After all, smoking is banned on campus, and I do not recall the university asking the students if they smoked[^25].
 A university is supposed to be a place of education (higher, at that), and not a fast-food locale where customers get what they want.

-What does McMaster hope to achieve with AI?
+So, what does McMaster hope to achieve with AI?
 From the Overview on Generative AI document:

 > Some of \[the uses of AI\] in our context could include qualitative